arlo397/GuardianAI/WriteUP.md

 The simplest way to define the goal of our microservice is to offer clients a means to query and make predictions about credit card fraud data.
 To achieve this, our microservice retrieves data hosted on Kaggle and presists it into a Redis Database.
 This data is then used as the source for analyses triggered by clients submitting HTTP requests.
 To achieve this, we used Flask, which is a web framework that allows developers to create web routes that eventually lead to the development of entire websites.
 Web routes, also known as endpoints, are the addresses we ask a server to retrieve data from.
 Based on the endpoint, our Flask application performs a particular task such as returning summary statitics about the credit card data.
 Additionally, our application allows clients to submit jobs to a queue.
 Through a back-end worker, jobs pushed onto the queue are popped off and executed in the order they are submitted.
 This allows multiple users to request jobs from the worker, and in order, the back end worker completes the task and and stores the result into a database that the client can retrieve the completed job (in this case a graph) from.

 This functionailty is then all containerized in a Docker container, which is essentially packaged software that runs agnostically in any environment.
 Regardless of the operating system executing the application or the version of a library installed on an individual’s system, containers allow for platform-agnostic and reproducible results.
 So once the image of the web service is created and published onto a Docker Image Web Hosting service such as DockerHub, anyone can pull the image and run the Docker Container to run the application as intended.
 Lastly, we integrated Kubernetes as our container orchestrator to manage and scale our Docker containers effectively.
-Kubernetes, often abbreviated as K8s, is an open-source platform designed to automate deploying, scaling, and operating application containers.
-It abstracts away the underlying infrastructure complexities, allowing developers to focus on building and deploying their applications without worrying about the operational overhead.
+Kubernetes automates scaling and deployment processes.
 With Kubernetes, we define desired states for our containerized applications, such as how many instances should be running, and Kubernetes takes care of ensuring that the desired state is maintained, even in the face of failures or fluctuations in demand.
 Additionally, Kubernetes offers features like load balancing, service discovery, and self-healing capabilities, which further enhance the reliability and scalability of our microservice architecture.
 By leveraging Kubernetes as our container orchestrator, we can efficiently manage our Docker containers across a cluster of machines, ensuring high availability, fault tolerance, and seamless scaling as our application grows

 ### Software Diagram